pingplop/pingplop/README.md

 ---

-This is the open-source core of [Pingplop][pingplop-site], a lightweight website uptime monitoring solution.
+This is the open-source core of [Pingplop][pingplop-site], a lightweight infrastructure monitoring platform.

 > [!WARNING]
 > Pingplop is currently in development so bugs may be present.